UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 4) If you encounter a bug, let me know.
 There are lots of features and quite few users around this codebase - if you do not report problems you find, chances are that no one else will (since most likely no one else has noticed).

-## Known software oddities
+## Known software limitations and oddities

 - Karabiner Elements does weird things in combination with UHK.

   Fix: disable Karabiner elements.

-- Some software receives input in wrong order when the input is too fast.
-E.g., shift+9 sometimes produces `(`, sometimes `9`.

-  Fix: `set keystrokeDelay 10`.

 - Mac ignores short caps-lock taps.

   Fix: add manual delay of 400 ms or so.

 - Games sample input instead of processing press and release events in order.
-As a result, primary actions of secondary role keys (e.g., secondary role escape on the UHK mouse key), or any macro taps get ignored.
+As a result, actions of secondary role keys (e.g., esc on UHK mouse key), or any macro taps get ignored.

   Fix: add manual ~50 ms delays; program secondary roles via macros.

+- Some software receives input in wrong order when the input is too fast.
+E.g., shift+9 sometimes produces `(`, sometimes `9`.

+  Fix: `set keystrokeDelay 10`.

-- Shift in shift+click often gets ignored.
+- Shift in shift+click macro often gets ignored.
 (Encountered under Windows.)
 This is because mouse click and shift are communicated over different usb interfaces, and therefore tend to arrive in wrong order.

   Fix: `set keystrokeDelay 10`.